redux-saga/saga-query/README.md

 Sometimes we need to dispatch a bunch of actions for an endpoint.
-From loading states to making multiple requests in a single saga, there can be a lot of actions being dispatched in on saga.
+From loading states to making multiple requests in a single saga, there can be a lot of actions being dispatched.
 My recommendation is:

 - Use a library like `redux-batched-actions` to dispatch many actions at once and only have the reducers hit once.